 What is Customer Loyalty?

-Customer Loyalty refers to the positive emotional experience or, in other words, the satisfaction level achieved on the perceived value of customer experience.
+Whether you’re starting an LLC online or a Corporation, Customer Loyalty refers to the positive emotional experience or, in other words, the satisfaction level achieved on the perceived value of customer experience.
 When customers choose one company’s products and services consistently over other competitors, they are said to be loyal.

 For example, think of yourself as a customer who needs to buy a laptop and you’re a Lenovo user, there’s a good chance you’ll consider Lenovo again.
 Why?
 There could be many reasons for choosing Lenovo like user-friendliness, great customer service, or you might have had a good experience with them in the past.